Logan Morrison: Personal life

 Morrison's father had lung cancer during Morrison's rookie season, and died on December 8, 2010, at 52 years of age.
 Morrison pays tribute to his father with a Coast Guard salute to the skies every time he hits a home run.
 Morrison hosts an annual baseball camp in his father's honor with all proceeds benefiting the American Lung Association.
 Since the camp started in 2011, Morrison has raised over $300,000 for the American Lung Association.
 The third annual LoMo: Camp for a Cure took place on January 12–13, 2013.

 Morrison was one of the first baseball players to gain popularity on Twitter, first gaining a large following during his first full season in the major leagues in 2011.
 After posting multiple controversial tweets in the years following, Morrison stopped using Twitter in August 2015.

 Morrison and his wife Christie married in 2013.
-Together, have one child, a daughter who was born in September 2015.
+They have two children, a daughter who was born in September 2015 and a son who was born March 2019.
 They owned a home in Jupiter, Florida but sold it in 2020 for $745,000.